MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidsdi/nf-hidsdi-hidd_getinputreport.md

 ### -param ReportBufferLength [in]

-Specifies the size of the report buffer in bytes.
-The report buffer must be large enough to hold the input report plus one additional byte that specifies a nonzero report ID.
+The size of the report buffer in bytes.
+The report buffer must be large enough to hold the input report plus one additional byte that specifies a report ID.
 If report ID is not used, the ID value is zero.

 ## -returns